BlueDrink9/keeb_snakeskin/README.md

 arguments:
 - `-o`, `--output`: Output directory or file path (default: "build")
 - `-c`, `--config`: Path to the JSON configuration file
-- `--dxf`: Treat the input file as a DXF file (bypasses Gerber parsing, removes need for inkscape)

 ### Run

 The program takes in the edge cuts from your gerber files to generate an svg outline in the `build` folder, which is then used to render the basic shape for the case.
-This should be a `.gm1` file.
+This could be an `svg` or  `.gm1` file.
 For example:

 ```python
 snakeskin -s -o maizeless ~/src/keyboard_design/maizeless/pcb/build/maizeless-Edge_Cuts.gm1
 ```

 The `-o` option specifies the output directory for your case files.
-If it is not an absolute path, it will be created as a subfolder or file within `build/`.
+If it is not an absolute path, it will be created as a subfolder or file within the current working directory.
-`-s` indicates this is a split board and the program should output a mirrored pair of files, `case_left` and `case_right`.
+`-s` indicates this is a split board and the program should output a mirrored pair of files.
-In this case the output would be `./build/maizeless/case_left.step` and `./build/maizeless/case_right.step`
+In this case the output would be `./build/maizeless/case.step` and `./build/maizeless/case_mirrored.stl`

-Alternatively, if you already have a `.dxf` outline of your pcb, you can bypass the svg conversion step (removing the need for inkscape) and specify it directly with
-`--dxf path/to/outline.dxf`

 ### Specifying parameters

 The following tables outline the possible variables you can specify for your case creation.
+To modify the paramters, pass a path to a `.json` file with `-c path/to/cfg.json`, or pass individual parameters as command line arguments.
+See `python snakeskin.py --help` for more information.
-To modify the paramters, pass a path to a `.json` file with `-c path/to/cfg.json`.
-This should have anything you want to override from defaults specified as a top level key:value, for example:
+The json should have anything you want to override from defaults specified as a top level key:value, for example:
 ```json
 {